EDI vs API: Pros, Cons, and Best Use Cases

 • Find out the scalability options needed.
 API systems are easily scalable, so even if a company is growing fast, it wouldn’t be a problem.
 EDI tools are much less flexible and may require significant resources to enhance.

 • Check the required technical expertise.
 EDI and API integration require a completely different technology stack and experience.
 Moreover, API tools are still updating and changing, so adopting them may require additional resources to improve the system.
+Before opting for either, make sure the implementation team is competent in the core technologies EDI or API are developed with.

 Industry